abhishekgupta3/abhishekgupta3/README.md

 - 🔭 I’m currently studying in **Indian Institute of Technology, Patna (2023)**

-- 👯 I’m looking to collaborate on **Cryptography and Machine Learning**
+- 👯 I’m looking to collaborate on **Cryptography and Machine Learning Projects**

 - 💬 Ask me about **Angular**